-For the 2019 field year, we combined the results of both surveys in one report, which would be consistent with one synthetic oral presentation that has been delivered for the past several years.
+Since the 2019 field season, we have combined the results of both surveys in one report, which is consistent with one synthetic oral presentation that has been delivered to the Lake Michigan Technical Committee for the past several years.
 Our goal is to provide a synthetic and relatively concise report that emphasizes the complementarity of the two surveys.
 For methodological details, we invite readers to consult the previous separate survey reports published in 2019 and earlier (see Bunnell et al. 2019a; Warner et al. 2019).
 We provide a high-level overview of both methods below.